A Travel Price Comparison for Germany Munich vs. Berlin for Attractions, Nightlife, Music, and Backpackers

 Berlin

-With a variety of museums, monuments, and historical sights, a trip to Munich can be an interesting and educational experience.
+You'll find a good number of museums and monuments packed into Munich.
 Famous sights include the Old Town Hall in Marienplatz, Nymphenburg Palace, and the Munich Residenz.

 Munich